 On receipt of the SERVICE REJECT message, if the UE is in state EMM-SERVICE-REQUEST-INITIATED and the message is integrity protected or contains a reject cause other than EMM cause value #25, the UE shall reset the service request attempt counter, stop timer T3417, T3417ext or T3417ext-mt, if running.

-If the SERVICE REJECT message with EMM cause #25 was received without integrity protection, then the UE shall discard the message.
+If the SERVICE REJECT message with EMM cause #25 or #31 was received without integrity protection, then the UE shall discard the message.

 The UE shall take the following actions depending on the received EMM cause value in the SERVICE REJECT message.